Ida Heiberger: Early life and education

-Helberger was born on February 4, 1858, in Washington, D.C., to parents were Emma J. and Francis (originally Franz) J. Heiberger.
+Helberger was born on February 4, 1858, in Washington, D.C., to parents Emma J. and Francis (originally Franz) J. Heiberger.
 Her father worked as a merchant tailor and military outfitter for the United States Army and Navy, with a shop on 15th Street across the street from the U.S. Treasury.

 Heiberger graduated from the Woman's Medical College of Pennsylvania in Philadelphia, in 1885, and her diploma and medical license are both in the National Museum of American History of the Smithsonian Institution.

 She did postgraduate work in Freiberg and Leipzig, Germany; Zurich, Switzerland; and Vienna, Austria, before returning to Washington, D.C., to practice medicine.
 She received her medical license from the District of Columbia Medical Society in 1887.
 A contemporary newspaper lists her as a graduate of the University of Leipzig in Germany, and through her family it is likely that she was fluent in German.

 In addition to the many English-language newspapers that reported on her work, articles about her appeared in The Washington Journal, a German language newspaper.